An introduction to Mindfulness

 - Stay like this for five to seven minutes, focusing on your breathing and steering your attention back to it.
 After a few minutes, pay attention once again to how your body feels.
 Let yourself relax even more and notice the sensations you experience.

 That’s all there is to it.
 Although it sounds simple, you’ll find that it’s harder than it seems.
 Don’t worry, though - you don’t have to get it perfect the first time, or ever.
-It’s called a ‘practise’ because there’s no end product, no day when you finally graduate mindfulness school and do it perfectly - your relationship to mindfulness will change and grow constantly.
+It’s called a ‘practice’ because there’s no end product as your relationship to mindfulness will change and grow constantly.